Create a ticket

 Required flag:

---name (secret and environment): specify the targeted item to update.
+--key (for secret),--name (for environment): specify the targeted item to update.

 Optional flag: